PoisotLab/MetawebTransferLearning/outline.md

 latent subspaces.

-*Prediction:* The prediction of interactions was done through a random dot product graph, by multiplication of the inferred left and right subspaces and thresholding at the value estimated during step 2.
+*Prediction:* The prediction of interactions was done through a random dot product graph (RDPG), by multiplication of the inferred left and right subspaces and thresholding at the value estimated during step 2.
 This yields a network with 223 species of mammals and approx.
 6000 interactions.